earthhero2016/compuational_physics_N2014301020108/XX1/XX1.md

 Besides magnetization, we can also investigate other properties of the system.
 ###Energy and specific heat.
-Energy can be easily obtained from the energy function while specific heat can be calculated from the relation c_v=dE/dT.
+Energy can be easily obtained from the energy function while specific heat can be calculated from the relation C=dE/dT.

 [Here is the code](https://github.com/earthhero2016/compuational_physics_N2014301020108/blob/master/XX1/energy.py)

 ![](https://github.com/earthhero2016/compuational_physics_N2014301020108/blob/master/XX1/E_T.png)

 ![](https://github.com/earthhero2016/compuational_physics_N2014301020108/blob/master/XX1/specific%20heat.png)

+At low temperatures, with the spins fully aligned, every spin has an interaction energy of -J with each of its four nearest neighbors.
+The total energy at T=0 should thus be -4NJ/2, where N is the number of spins and the factor 2 is inserted since we have counted each pair of spins twice.
+On the other hand, at very high temperatures the spins will be randomly oriented, so on average each spin will have two neighbors that are alighed parallel and two are antiparallel.
+The thermal average of the total energy in this limit will thus be zero.
+The temperature in our solution is not such high so the energy is far from 0.
+As we can anticipate, the specific heat C exhibits a large peak in the vicinity of T_c where the energy changes fastest.